 Budapest’s spacious Freedom Square (Szabadság tér to the Hungarians) was developed at the end of the nineteenth century.
-The square is lined with monumental grand buildings that symbolized the city’s growing wealth and importance.
+The square is lined with monumental, grand buildings that symbolized the city’s growing wealth and importance.

-Freedom Square, also called Liberty Square, sits on the site of what was once a huge barracks known as Újépűlet.
-The barracks was built in 1786 by the Austrians, who called it the Neugebäude.
+Freedom Square, also called Liberty Square, sits on the site of what was once a huge barrack known as Újépűlet.
+The barrack was built in 1786 by the Austrians, who called it the Neugebäude.
 It became a symbol of repression after the Hungarian revolution in 1848 – 1849 when many Hungarians were imprisoned and executed here.
 The most famous Hungarian executed at the Neugebäude was Lajos Batthyány, who acted as prime minister during the Hungarian revolution.

-Shortly after the Austrian-Hungarian compromise of 1867 plans were made to demolish the building but it was only at the end of the nineteenth century, around 1897-1899 that the barracks made way for a new square, ‘Szabadság tér’ or, in English, ‘Freedom Square’.
+Shortly after the Austrian-Hungarian compromise of 1867 plans were made to demolish the building, but it was only at the end of the nineteenth century, around 1897-1899 that the barracks made way for a new square, ‘Szabadság tér’ or, in English, ‘Freedom Square’.

 Stock Exchange Building

 Two immense buildings at the Freedom Square were designed by the Hungarian architect Ignác Alpár, who is best known for his Vajdahunyad Castle.
 Both buildings, which stand opposite one another, were completed in 1905.

 The grandest of the two, the former Stock Exchange Building (Tőzsdepalota), graces the west side of Freedom Square.
 Its design is neoclassical in style with Secessionist decorations.
 This is particularly noticeable at the building’s impressive entrance, which is crowned with two temple-like towers.
 In 1948 the Communists closed down the stock exchange and the building became the headquarters of the Hungarian Television.